-- Variant of Concern Omicron - Detected in at least 145 countries and dominating globally - Split into different lineages based on different mutational profiles: BA.1 (21K), BA.1.1 (21K, BA.1+spike R346K), BA.2 (21L), BA.3 (remains in 21M as does not meet requirements for new clade), B.1.1.529 (parent lineage, 21M) - South Africa (detected in all provinces): - Dominated December, January and February sequencing data at >99% of genomes - While BA.1 was the predominant sublineage in December (85%) and January (55%), the proportion of BA.2 increased from 5% in December and 34% in January to 82% in February - Low frequency of previously circulating variants such as Delta still detected in recent data
+- Variant of Concern Omicron - Detected in at least 153 countries and dominating globally - Split into different lineages based on different mutational profiles.
+Predominant lineages currently BA.1 (21K), BA.1.1 (21K, BA.1+spike R346K), BA.2 (21L), BA.3 (21M).
+More lineages are being assigned but defining mutations are not yet available. - South Africa (detected in all provinces): - Dominated December, January and February sequencing data at >99% of genomes - While BA.1 was the predominant sub-lineage in December (85%) and January (52%), the proportion of BA.2 increased from 5% in December and 38% in January to 79% in February - BA.3 continues to be detected at low levels - Low frequency of previously circulating variants such as Delta and Beta still detected in recent data